The Fiat 127 was the European best-seller from 1973 to 1978.

 Launched in 1991, the Opel Astra had to wait for its 3rd generation to be #1 in Europe in 2005

-If you go into the monthly detail, then a few more cars managed to lead the European market for that amount of time: the Renault Megane, Ford Fiesta, Ford Focus, Renault Clio and Opel Corsa all ranked #1 at some stage over the past 20 years.
+Going into the monthly detail, a few more nameplates managed to lead the European market for that amount of time: the Renault Megane, Ford Fiesta, Ford Focus, Renault Clio and Opel Corsa all ranked #1 at some stage over the past 20 years.
+Strikingly, since January 2010 the VW Golf has ranked #1 during 94 of 96 month with the Ford Fiesta only leading the charts in March 2010 and March 2017.

 Peugeot is the only carmaker to place 2 models at #1 in Europe in the last 10 years: the 206 (2003) and 207 (2007).